 The Save Our Homes Amendment provides that assessed values of homesteaded property may increase by 3% or the previous year’s CPI, whichever is less.
 The previous year’s CPI was 6.5%; therefore, 3% is the maximum that assessed values of homesteaded properties may increase for FY 2024 property valuations.

-As you can see, the above homesteaded properties would see a monthly increase in the City portion of their tax bill ranging from $6 to $14, assuming the assessed values increased by the 3% cap; however, the ultimate effect of the tax rate will vary depending on the individual property’s status under Save Our Homes.
+As you can see, the above homesteaded properties would see an increase in the City portion of their tax bill ranging from $10 to $13 annually, assuming the assessed values increased by the 3% cap; however, the ultimate effect of the tax rate will vary depending on the individual property’s status under Save Our Homes.